Historical Context

 Cassius: A manipulative conspirator driven by envy.

-Mark Antony: Loyal to Caesar and politically cunning.
+Mark Antony: Loyal to Caesar and politically intelligent.

 Insight: Brutus is often considered the tragic hero rather than Caesar.